 ℹ️ troubleshooting tips

-- too bitter - Pouring piping hot espresso over ice can lead it to tasting bitter, so make sure to allow your espresso to cool before pouring it into the cocktail shaker.
+- too bitter – Pouring piping hot espresso over ice can lead it to tasting bitter, so make sure to allow your espresso to cool before pouring it into the cocktail shaker.
 Additionally, you may need to troubleshoot how you are brewing your espresso.
-There are several contributing factors, like the coffee being ground too finely, or the water flowing through too quickly.
-The good news is, once you figure out how to use your machine, it’s smooth sailing from there! ⛵️
+There are several contributing factors, like the coffee being ground too finely or the water flowing through too quickly.
+The good news is, once you figure out how to use your machine, it’s smooth sailing from there! ⛵️ You can also add a homemade saline solution to your coffee drinks to balance out the bitterness!

 - too sweet - add milk, water, or more espresso to balance out a drink that is a bit too sweet.